Buckle Fractures:

 How do kids sustain buckle fractures?

 Buckle fractures usually occur when hard pressure is exerted on the bone.
-This can occur when a kid falls and injures his or her arm in the process while trying to break the fall.
+This can occur when a kid falls and injures his or her arm in the process of trying to break the fall.

 Treating a buckle fracture